 Disassembly is performed in the reverse order of assembly.
-When wire elements are used and when recoiling those radiating elements, first pull the anchor stakes and leave them on the ground.
-Return to the distill end of the stakes and coil each element, pulling the stakes towards you as it is coiled.
-Otherwise kinks in the wire may result and the elements may become entangled.
-Secure the elements in place with Velcro strap.
+Wire elements should be disassembled by recoiling those radiating elements using the following steps; a) First pull the anchor stakes and leave them on the ground. b) Return to the distill end of the stakes and coil each element, pulling the stakes towards you as it is coiled.
+Otherwise kinks in the wire may result and the elements may become entangled. c) Secure the elements in place with a Velcro strap.